EHAB3x/Met2ashra/README.md

 - **Zod**: A schema declaration and validation library for TypeScript that helps ensure the correctness of API data structures.

 ### Utility Libraries
-- **Axios**: A promise-based HTTP client for making requests to APIs, widely used for handling network requests.
 - **SweetAlert2**: A library for creating beautiful, responsive, customizable popup messages in web applications.
 - **Clsx**: A utility for constructing `className` strings conditionally, simplifying dynamic class assignments in JSX.
 - **Date-fns**: A modern JavaScript date utility library for working with dates in a more readable and maintainable way.